luis-valdez/Learning-Journal/index.md

 ### [How To Master Anything](https://www.youtube.com/watch?v=uoUHlZP094Q)
 This short video resumes a book that talks about how you need to practice more effectively in order to master an hability.
 Here I'll present some interesting points:

 - If you settle you'll stop improving.
-This just means that if you think already good enough, you'll stop seeking for change.
+This just means that if you think you're already good enough, you'll stop seeking for change.
 - Mental representations are models we build in our minds in order to recreate things before doing them.
 - Deliberate practice is needed to build mental representations.
 - Effective Practice, this is about recognizing what you can and can't do yet.